 - Rucksack liner

-A rucksack liner is a large waterproof bag with fully sealed seams that goes inside your rucksack before your kit is put in.
+A rucksack liner is a large bag with sealed seams that goes inside your rucksack before your kit is put in.
 A rucksack liner is best used in conjunction with dry bags to separate out kit.
 Can’t find a rucksack liner?
 Heavy duty compost or bin bags can be used instead.
 Check there are no holes in the bag and be cautious when packing sharp objects!

 - Dry bags